xenonview-com/view-js-sdk/README.md

 # xenon-view-sdk
-The Xenon View Python SDK is the JavaScript SDK to interact with [XenonView](https://xenonview.com).
+The Xenon View JavaScript SDK is the JavaScript SDK to interact with [XenonView](https://xenonview.com).

 **Table of contents:**